-Focus on Mexico is excited to welcome our next group of potential Lakeside residents on August 12-17.
-Here are some tips to help you maximize your experience.
+Here are some tips to help you maximize your Focus on Mexico experience.

 The Focus On Mexico 6-Day Learning Experience is a program for those seriously thinking of moving or retiring to Mexico.
 With expert speakers making presentations in the mornings, and outings and tours in the afternoon, one attendee commented, “The Focus On Mexico Program is like a guided vacation with built in tours.”
 However much fun it may be, most who come to the 6-Day “Crash Course” on Mexico are there to do their ‘due diligence’.
 They come to make sure that Mexico is right for them, and in particular to thoroughly check out the Lake Chapala area.

 So while it may seem like a guided vacation, there is a real difference between passively seeing what happens vs. actively planning ahead of time what you want out of your experience during the Focus Program.
 Thinking ahead how to maximize your time will help you;

 - know what your next steps will be to get you to your goal of moving to Mexico.

 BEFORE YOU LEAVE HOME